sparrowcode/PermissionsKit/AGREEMENTS.md

 ## Active Compilation Conditions

-List of using all it is:
+List of using for permissions:

 - SPPERMISSIONS_CAMERA
 - SPPERMISSIONS_CONTACTS